Jobs for a Working Artist

 Videography: many artists make fine videographers because they have an eye for color and drama.
 Some skill in editing needed.

 With or without an art education, a professional artist works at art full time and pursues methods to continue personal improvement and experimentation.
 A professional may not necessarily be making a great income, but this artist is pursuing it and working toward it daily.
 Art is one of those things that lives and breaths.
 It changes each year and each decade.
 What worked or sold in the art world one year may not work at all the next.
-Art keeps changing and the artist much change and grow with it.
+Art keeps changing and the artist much change and grows with it.

-At this point you can pick and choose what you will or won’t do as an artist.
+At this point, you can pick and choose what you will or won’t do as an artist.
 The painter Grant Wood who created the famous American Gothic, basically did whatever was needed to create income, from sign painting to portraiture.
 If a professional wants to take a face-painting job, he can but doesn’t have to.
 If you want to teach, you will be in demand but you don’t have to.